The Advisory Committee of the Community of practice

 Maureen Cavaiola is a seasoned professional and entrepreneur in the fields of healthy aging and organizational development.
 Her experience spans many related disciplines, including strategic planning, objective development, policy creation, membership recruitment, orientations, training, resource referral, evaluation, fund raising and geriatric counseling.
-She is currently the Founder and Managing Director of At Home Chesapeake, a nonprofit organization whose mission is to empower older adults to contribute to and live in their communities for a lifetime through individual master aging plans, education, advocacy and social connectivity.
+She is the Founder and worked as Managing Director of At Home Chesapeake, a nonprofit organization whose mission is to empower older adults to contribute to and live in their communities for a lifetime through individual master aging plans, education, advocacy and social connectivity.
+Maureen happily re-located to a beautiful new home in San Diego to live nearer to her adult children.
+We miss her so much!

 Muriel Cole-Homeports in Chestertown, MD